jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 318 Right to be heard
 Except as provided in section 320 (which relates to interim enforcement orders), before deciding an application for an enforcement order, the Environment Court shall—
   (a) hear the applicant; and
-  (b) hear any person against whom the order is sought who wishes to be heard.
+  (b) hear any person against whom the order is sought who wishes to be heard, but only if that person notifies the Registrar that he or she wishes to be heard within 15 working days after the date on which he or she was notified of the application.

 ### 319 Decision on application
 (1) After considering an application for an enforcement order, the Environment Court may—